Think you know everything there is to know about protecting your skin from the sun and think you’re safe from skin cancer?

 Skin cancer is serious and causes more than 2,000 deaths each year.
 More people die from skin cancer each year than on our roads.
 Skin cancer treatment can be much more than having a lesion ‘burnt off’.
 It can include major surgery, chemotherapy and can result in permanent scarring.
 Skin cancer can also spread to other parts of your body.

-The good news is that skin cancer is almost totally preventable.
-Reduce your risk by protecting yourself in 5 ways when the UV is 3 or above – Slip, Slop, Slap, Seek and Slide!
+The good news is that skin cancer is almost entirely preventable.
+Reduce your risk by protecting yourself in 5 ways when working outdoors – Slip, Slop, Slap, Seek and Slide!